 * Click here for rating key

-The Pink Door Restaurant Review: Hidden behind a peachy-pink door in one of Pike Place Market’s many alleyways, this Italian-themed restaurant sports a two-story dining room decorated with a jumble of ornate mirrors, mismatched silver candlesticks and exotic murals.
-A bar suspended high above tables is used by a trapeze artist who entertains on random nights.
+The Pink Door Restaurant Review: The namesake peachy-pink door in one of Pike Place Market’s many alleyways hides this Italian-themed restaurant.
+The two-story dining room is decorated with a jumble of ornate mirrors, mismatched silver candlesticks and exotic murals.
+A bar suspended high above dining tables is used by a trapeze artist who entertains on random nights.
 On other evenings, a fortune teller has been known to hold consultations at a corner table.
-During summer months, diners crowd the rooftop patio with views looking over Elliott Bay.
+During summer months, diners crowd the rooftop patio with views overlooking Elliott Bay.
 Antipasti include a trio of crostini featuring fava bean purée, baby artichokes and fresh mushrooms.
-We recommend the squid ink risotto with bell pepper and fennel, and lasagna lovers will enjoy the individual casserole featuring fresh spinach noodles layered with a trio of sauces: creamy béchamel, pesto and zesty marinara.
+We recommend the squid ink risotto with bell pepper and fennel.
+Lasagna lovers will enjoy the individual casserole featuring fresh spinach noodles layered with a trio of sauces: creamy béchamel, pesto and zesty marinara.
 Consider sharing a pasta dish for your first course and then choose a mixed grill, scallopine or tomato-and-wine-scented cioppino as a main.
 End the meal with classic tiramisu or a trio of crème brûlées.
-The wine list roams the Pacific Northwest, with an emphasis on organics.
+The thoughtful wine list roams both Italy and the Pacific Northwest, with an emphasis on organics.